 An interesting fact about William Coe is that he was a chairman of the biggest marine insurance company – one that insured Titanic.
 The phone in the photo below was the phone on which they called Coe from the Titanic to inform him that the ship was sinking.
 There is a Titanic exhibition on the second floor of the mansion.

 There are several greenhouses in Planting Fields.
 The main greenhouse, called Hibiscus House, features a beautiful tropical theme with exotic plants such as coffee, banana, passionfruit, and avocado.
 There are mini greenhouses within: Orchid houses, Cactus house, Begonia house, and others.
-It is humid inside and I was bitten by mosquitos, but it was totally worth it.
+It is humid inside and I was bitten by mosquitos, but it was worth it.

 My favorite place is the Tea House.
 The Tea House is situated in a flowering garden by a pool with fountains and mini statues.
 On the opposite side of the pool there is a Medieval type gate with spikes and rotten heads on it.
 Just kidding, no heads.
-Through the gate you can see the mansion.

 There are many nature trails and gardens: rose garden, lily garden, dahlia garden… In Synoptic Garden there are more than 400 species of flowering shrubs and small trees.
 The Arboretum Center offers short courses in spring and fall with over 10,000 pressed specimens available for studying!

 There is a library where you can find hundreds of books on gardening, available for reading.
 The visitor’s center has a gift shop and a cafe.
 I recommend bringing your own food though.

 I walked around for about two hours, but the estate is immense and there is so much more to see.
 I will be coming back…